dogcomplex/tictactoe/README.md

 7. Gaussian Processes
 8. Transformer
 9. GPT-2
+10. Deep Q-Network (DQN)
+11. Forward-Forward Algorithm
+12. Diffusion Model
+13. Distribution Approximator
+14. Multi-Armed Bandit
+15. Locus Algorithm
+16. Locus Bandit Algorithm

 Each algorithm is designed to learn from a small number of examples and predict the game state for new board configurations.

 ## How it works

-1. The `ProblemSetupTicTacToe` class generates random Tic-Tac-Toe board states and their corresponding labels.
+1. The `ProblemSetupRandom` class generates random Tic-Tac-Toe board states and their corresponding labels.
-2. The `Tester` class runs multiple rounds of predictions for each algorithm, updating their knowledge base after each round.
+2. Each algorithm is initialized and trained on a small set of examples.
+3. The algorithms are then tested on new, unseen board configurations.
-3. Performance metrics (accuracy and computation time) are collected and visualized for each algorithm.
+4. Performance metrics (accuracy and computation time) are collected and compared for each algorithm.

 ## Running the project